encourage suggests the raising of one's confidence especially by an external agency.

 the teacher's praise encouraged the students to greater efforts

 inspirit, somewhat literary, implies instilling life, energy, courage, or vigor into something.

 hearten implies the lifting of dispiritedness or despondency by an infusion of fresh courage or zeal.

 embolden implies the giving of courage sufficient to overcome timidity or reluctance.

 emboldened by her first success, she tried an even more difficult climb

 his poor showing in his first swim meet just emboldened him to train even harder

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'embolden'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'embolden.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.